ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 - `paste(navigation, collapse = " >>> ")` concatenates all navigation values in order, separating them with " >>> ".
 - `reframe()` returns one row per session, with a single path column that stores the full journey.

-Result:
+Now each row represents the full path of a user:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-2.6.png" alt="linearly separable data">

-Now, let's count how many times all the different user paths occur and order them in descending order:
+We cannot analyze each row indiviually, so, let's count how many times all the different user paths occur and order them in descending order:

 ```R
 raw_data %>%